Useful Mobile Apps in Nepal for Travelers

 When you are abroad, it can be nice to stay up-to-date with news, especially to follow news in the country your are staying in.

 Two of the biggest English language newspapers in Nepal are the Himalayan Times and the Kathmandu Post.
-Check out their apps to stay up to date of the news in Nepal.
+The Kathmandu Post has apps that you can use, but for the Himalayan Times, it’s best to just check their website.

 The Kathmandu Post